 - The Theory of Loose Parts

-As always, if you have any thoughts or ideas you’d like to share on the subject, do continue the conversation in the comments below or send me an email.
+As always, if you have any thoughts or ideas you’d like to share on the subject, feel free to do so.
 I’d love to hear from you!